sisterai/estate-assistant-system/README.md

   Switch between dark and light modes with smooth background transitions.
 - **Search & Management:**
   Easily search through your conversation history and manage your saved conversations from the sidebar.
+- **Guest Mode:**
+  Use the app as a guest without creating an account.
+Conversations will still be saved locally in the browser.
+- **Rating System:**
+  Rate the AI's responses to help improve its performance over time.
+If you are not satisfied with the AI's response, you can give a thumbs down rating, and the backend API will tweak the experts selection process (i.e. the weights of the experts) to improve the model's performance.
+- **Expert Selection:**
+  The AI uses a mixture of experts to provide the best possible response based on user input.
+Users can also select a specific expert's response to view.

+> Note: The expert view feature is ONLY available for new messages.
+If you load a conversation from either the local storage or the database, the expert view feature will not be available, and only the combined response will be shown.

 ## User Interface